pongasoft/jamba-sample-gain/README.md

 ### macOS

-- Create a folder for the build and `cd` to it (for simplicity I am creating it at the root of the source tree, but can obviously be *outside* the source tree entirely):
+- For simplicity I am creating the build at the root of the source tree, but can obviously be *outside* the source tree entirely by running the script from anywhere

-        mkdir -p build/Debug
+        ./configure.sh Debug
         cd build/Debug

-- Generate the Makefile(s): provide the path to the *source* of this project (which contains `CMakeLists.txt`):

-        cmake -DCMAKE_BUILD_TYPE=Debug ../..

 - In order to build the plugin run: